jkalend/VUT-IPP/readme1.md

 Login: xkalen07

 # Description
-A parser for the IPPcode23 language.
-The parser reads the IPPcode23 program from the standard input and outputs the XML representation of the program to the standard output.
+A parser implemented in PHP8.1 for the IPPcode23 language.
+The parser reads the IPPcode23 program from the standard input and outputs the XML representation of the program to the standard output, which can be interpreted by interpret.py script.
 The parser also collects statistics about the program and outputs them to the specified files.

 # Usage
 `parse.php [--help] [--stats=FILE] [--stats FILE] [--fwdjumps] [--backjumps] [--badjumps] [--jumps] [--labels] [--loc] [--comments] [--eol] [--print=STRING] [--print STRING] [--frequent]`